There has been an epidemic of miss sold SIPPs during the course of the past 20 years.

 Foreign Land Investments have been extensively investigated by the ‘Serious Fraud Office’ and it is possible to get compensation for any ‘mis sold sipps’ related to this investment product (and many others).

-The ‘Ethical Forestry’ investment scheme was miss sold repeatedly and is now in a state of liquidation, with many investors’ suffering losses as a result of a number of badly managed practices and financial irresponsibility of people running the scheme.
+The ‘Ethical Forestry’ investment scheme was miss sold repeatedly and is now in a state of liquidation, with many investors’ suffering losses as a result of a number of badly managed practices and financial irresponsibility of people running the scheme. (the ethical forestry to this day still remains under investigation by the financial conduct authority and the financial services compensation scheme regularly pays compensation to the many suffereres of this mis sold pension type.

 One SIPP provider that has been implicated as an introducer to this investment opportunity was ‘Liberty SIPPs’ which connected thousands with investments starting at £18,000 as a minimum.